Frequently Asked Questions

 Structuring recycling and end-of-life in LCA

-The basic difference of “linear” systems and “circular” systems is depicted in the figure at the left below.
+The basic difference of “linear” systems and “circular” systems is depicted in the two figures below.

-The LCA of a linear system starts with the cradle (mining of ore, or production of oil), and ends with the stockpile of sorted waste materials at the end-of-life, which is the cut-off point in the Idemat calculation (as it is in EN 15804).
-There is no carry-over to the next product life cycle.
+The LCA of a linear system starts with the cradle (mining of ore, production of oil, or foresting), and ends with the stockpile of sorted waste materials at the end-of-life, which is the “cut-off point” in the Idemat calculation (as it is in EN 15804).
+There is no “carry-over” to the next product life cycle.

 The LCA of a circular system starts with the stockpile of sorted waste materials, which are to be recycled (eco-costs= zero at this starting point) into a new product.
 The end of the cycle is the stockpile of sorted waste, which is the cut-off point.